 Stamp duties are a group of federal taxes levied on certain commercial transactions.
 The name is an anachronism and dates back to the time when such taxes were administered with physical stamps.
 Stamp duties include:

-- Issue tax (Emissionssteuer / Tassa di emissione) – levied on the issue of certain securities such as shares and bonds.
-Exceptions are made, inter alia, for securities issued in the course of a commercial reorganisation, and the first CHF 1.0M of funds raised are in effect exempt from taxation.
+- Issue tax (Emissionssteuer in German, Tassa di emissione in Italian) – levied on the issue of certain securities such as shares and bonds.
+Exceptions are made, inter alia, for securities issued in the course of a commercial reorganization, and the first CHF 1.0M of funds raised are in effect exempt from taxation.
 The tax amounts to 1% of the funds raised and is payable by the issuer.
-The trade in shell companies (Mantelhandel) is also subject to the issue tax.
+The trade in shell companies (Mantelhandel in German) is also subject to the issue tax.

-- Transfer tax (Umsatzsteuer / Imposta sulla cifra d’affari) – levied on the trade in certain securities by certain qualified traders (Effektenhändler; mostly stockbrokers and large holding companies).
-The tax amounts to 0.15 or 0.3% depending on whether Swiss or foreign securities are traded.
-Finally, an insurance premiums tax of 2.5 or 5% is levied on certain insurance premiums.
+- Transfer tax (Umsatzsteuer in German, Imposta sulla cifra d’affari in Italian) – levied on the trade in certain securities by certain qualified traders (Effektenhändler in German; mostly stockbrokers and large holding companies).
+The tax amounts to 0.15% or 0.3% depending on whether Swiss or foreign securities are traded.
+Finally, an insurance premiums tax of 2.5% or 5% is levied on certain insurance premiums.

 Border duties and miscellaneous federal taxes

 The Confederation is constitutionally empowered to levy tariffs, which were its principal sources of funding up until World War I, but are now more important as an instrument of trade policy.
 Additional federal taxes of lesser economic importance include taxes on the import or manufacture of spirits, beer, tobacco, automobiles, and mineral oil, as well as on gambling establishments.
 Citizens exempt from military service are required to pay a tax in compensation until the age of 30.